noellelaw/TrackCtrl/README.md

 3. Activate env `conda activate trackctrl`

+4. Finetuning from the segmentation model because I feel as though that is the closest comparasin to what reanalysis data is: https://huggingface.co/lllyasviel/ControlNet/blob/main/models/control_sd15_seg.pth

 Debugging Notes:
 If you're running into cartopy / netcdf4 / scikit-image issues with pip try: `conda install -c conda-forge <package>` honestly I took the environment file from control net repo and I kind of despise it, so I set up my env dependent on python 3.12 and ran a pip install -r requirements.txt after activating it, and it did wonders for my general happiness.
 I will update this at some point to reflect.